 Again, when you have budgetary constraints (who doesn't?!), finding ways to stretch your dollar further will allow you to fill out your kit without taking out a second mortgage.

 The Canon 5D Classic is Workhorse

-Sure, the Canon 5D features just a 12-megapixel sensor and 9 autofocus points alongwith 6 assist AF points which are invisible, but it's still a professional camera.
+Sure, the Canon EOS 5D features just a 12-megapixel CMOS sensor (high resolution) and 9 autofocus points alongwith 6 assist AF points which are invisible, but it's still a professional camera.
 The entire AF system was upgraded and is better than the 20D.

 The camera body was built to last, and is a rugged piece of gear that can take a beating from you and still work like a charm.

 You can take it to the beach or to a wedding, a mountaintop or a busy street, and this thing will do what you ask it to do and give you solid results.